rhasanbd/Decision-Tree-Explainable-Model/README.md

 These notebooks provide an introduction to the Decision Tree model.

-- Notebook 1: Decision Tree: Traing & Visualization
+- Notebook 1: Decision Tree: Training & Visualization

 In this notebook, we introduce the Decision Tree model and the CART (Classification and Regression Trees) algorithm for its training.